 I remain free of further relapses, as do many of the people who keep in contact with me.
 My mission now is to bring this evidence to a wider audience.
 I am committed to a rigorous scientific assessment of the medical literature unbiased by the common conflicts of interest that arise from relationships with drug companies or the desire to sell products.
 My aim in searching the medical literature has always been to find sound science that supports the potential for people with MS to recover.
 Be in no doubt, it is possible to be well after a diagnosis of multiple sclerosis.

-Professor George Jelinek is Professor and Head of the Neuroepidemiology Unit (NEU) within the Melbourne School of Population and Global Health at The University of Melbourne.
+Professor George Jelinek is Professor and Founder of the Neuroepidemiology Unit (NEU) within the Melbourne School of Population and Global Health at The University of Melbourne.
 The NEU’s charter is to investigate the modifiable lifestyle risk factors that predict the progression of MS with a view to refining a preventive medicine approach to management of the disease.
 Professor Jelinek specialized in Emergency Medicine, winning the Prize in the first Specialist Examinations in 1986.

 Recognizing his contribution to Emergency Medicine, he was awarded the ACEM Medal in 2003, the highest individual honor in the specialty of Emergency Medicine in Australia and New Zealand.
 The College for Emergency Medicine also awarded him the 2006 John Gilroy Potts Award and the 2012 and 2014 Edward Brentnall Awards for the best publications in Emergency Medicine and Public Health respectively in those years.

 Recognizing his contribution to both Emergency Medicine and Multiple Sclerosis, Professor Jelinek was a Western Australian Finalist for 2008 Australian of the Year, and a Victorian Finalist for the 2016 Australian of the Year.
 Most recently, recognizing his leading role in MS epidemiological research and strong background in medical journal editing, he was appointed Chief Editor in neuroepidemiology for the leading MEDLINE-indexed neurology journal Frontiers in Neurology, with an Impact Factor of 3.508, ranked in Journal Citation Reports just outside the top quartile of the top tier 197 clinical neurology journals and 261 neuroscience journals indexed with Clarivate Analytics in 2017.